lrq3000/netlogo-mas-drones/README.md

 And a video demonstration can be found here: https://www.youtube.com/watch?v=ifWwJb-GWbQ

+This kind of flying support-escort drones technology is now investigated by the european military under the [Future Combat Air System (FCAS)](https://www.youtube.com/watch?v=Zdo5EKlcfYc).

 ## Authors

 Code developed by Stephen Larroque and Olivier Hotel for a Master project at University Pierre-and-Marie-Curie Paris 6.